scipopt/gcg/doc/resources/devs/detection/detectors/legacy/det-cutpacking.md

 # Cutpacking Detector (not in refactoring) {#det-cutpacking}
 > This detector will be removed in a future version.\n
-> It was replaced by the @ref det-staircase-lsp and @ref det-staircaseheur.
+> It was replaced by the @ref det-staircase_lsp and @ref det-stairheur.

 This detector tries to find a staircase structure by recursively partitioning the row graph of the matrix.